Tellima grandiflora

-Growing from thick, creeping rhizomes3Rhizomes are thickened stems that grow along or under the soil surface and bear shoots above and roots below., fringecups are perennials that can fill empty spaces as a ground cover or merely meander through a mixed woodland border.
+Growing from thick, creeping rhizomes3Rhizomes are thickened stems that grow along or under the soil surface and bear shoots above and roots below., the fringecup is a perennial that can fill empty spaces as a ground cover or merely meander through a mixed woodland border.
 An individual plant consists of a basal clump of long-stemmed, palmate leaves, divided into several shallow lobes.
-The petioles, or, leaf stems, shorten at each tier on the raceme, becoming clasping with no stem at all, as in the accompanying photo.
+The petioles, or, leaf stems, shorten at each tier along the flower stalk, becoming clasping with no stem at all, as in the accompanying photo.
 (The leaf appears to have been patterned by what was likely some species of leaf miner larva.)
+In milder climates, the leaves persist through winter, but may become veined or blushed with a dusky plum purple.
+Downy hairs fringe the stalks, petioles, and leaf margins, sometimes almost giving the appearance of prickles, but are harmless.

-Fringecups abound in moist, low to mid-elevation mixed woodland throughout the Cascade and Sierra Nevada mountains from Alaska to northern California.
-They are less common where they extend east into the Rocky Mountains of Alberta, Idaho, and Montana.
-Look for them in bloom from mid-spring to mid-summer, depending on elevation.
-In Western Washington, fringecups are often found in the company of the distantly related and equally bizarre youth-on-age, or, piggyback plant (Tolmiea menziesii), as well as largeleaf avens (Geum macrophyllum).
+The fringecup abounds in moist, low to mid-elevation mixed woodland throughout the Cascade and Sierra Nevada mountains from Alaska to northern California.
+It is less common where it extends east into the Rocky Mountains of Alberta, Idaho, and Montana.
+Look for it in bloom from mid-spring to mid-summer, depending on elevation.
+In Western Washington, the fringecup is often found in the company of the distantly related and equally bizarre youth-on-age, or, piggyback plant (Tolmiea menziesii), as well as the largeleaf avens (Geum macrophyllum).

 Typical fringecup habitat in Western Washington: